 Mint.com: Best Budgeting App

 By far the most heavily used personal finance smartphone app is the Mint.com mobile app.
-Also available for iPhones, this free-to-use application syncs with your mint.com account.
+Also available for iPhone, this free-to-use application syncs with your mint.com account.
 With real time access to all of your financial account information in one place, custom goal creation, credit monitoring, and more.
 Mint is very useful for on-the-spot budgeting decision making, date of purchase lookup, and alerts to pay your bills on time.

 Gas Buddy: Best Gas Price Finder App

 Simply start Gas Buddy, and the app will geo-locate you and sync up with a database that will spit out the gas prices of local gas stations, as notified by other Gas Buddy users recently.
 Select the one you like and use your phone as a GPS navigation to be directed to the station.
 This app, now also available for iPhone is especially handy when you don’t know where the next gas station is when traveling and trying to decide whether you should get off on this exit, or wait for the next.